cppalliance/safe-cpp/proposal/draft.md

 Safe C++ includes a new `std2::initializer_list` which sits side-by-side with the legacy type.
 The compiler provisions a backing store to hold the data, and the new initializer list also keeps pointers into that.
 The backing store expires at the end of the assignment state.
 But borrow checking prevents the use-after-free defect that troubles `std::initializer_list`.
 An error is filed where the initializer list constructs a vector: `use of initlist depends on expired loan`.

-The Safe C++ replacement for initializer lists takes the _ownership and borrowing_ model to heart by doing both.
+The Safe C++ replacement for initializer lists takes the _ownership and borrowing_ model to heart by both owning and borrowing.
 It borrows the storage its elements are held in, but it also owns the elements and calls their destructors.
 We want to support relocation out of the initializer list.
-That means the backing store can't call the element destructors, because those elements may have been relocated out by the user. `std2::initializer_list` is more a vector, in that it destroys un-consumed objects when dropped, but also like a view, in that sees into another object's storage.
+That means the backing store doesn't call the element destructors, because those elements may have been relocated out by the user. `std2::initializer_list` is more a vector, in that it destroys un-consumed objects when dropped, but also like a view, in that sees into another object's storage.

 ```cpp
 template<class T+>